OPEnSLab-OSU/Loom/ReadMe_Contributing.md

 - Other additions may be necessary if your module interacts with other modules
 - If a superclass declares a non-pure method that your class does not need to implement, simply remove the method when using the templates rather than leaving an empty body as an implementation
+- You do not necessarily need to add new documentation for a method that your class overrides if the superclass's documentation suffices.

 ## Documenting Additions